Something which I see a lot is that people are super happy about their design. Their page comes with a nice and big banner.

 I am not telling you to just write for the sake of it.
 No, you need to write short paragraphs with real answers to the visitor’s queries.

 Because what will happen if your answer is only half?
-They will feel dissatisfied with your content.
-Let’s not make that mistake!
+They will feel dissatisfied with your content and they will look elsewhere.

 Make compelling and emotional (sub)headers.
 This will help the people to browse through your text to get the information they seek.